ppy/osu-wiki/wiki/Tournaments/GTS/BGTS_2020/en.md

 ## Organisation

-The Beginner Global Taiko Showdown 2020 is run by various community members.
+The Beginners Global Taiko Showdown 2020 is run by various community members.

 | Position | Member(s) |
 | :-- | :-- |